cloudstruct/rocketpool-deploy/README.md

 * You would like to leverage the experience and knowledge of a company filled with experts doing DevOps As A Service (CloudStruct)

 ## Known limitations
-- Currently only built for AWS
+- Currently only built for AWS or local servers.
-- Currently only supports `Prsym` as ETH2 validator
 - Currently only supports `Debian >= 11` or `Ubuntu >= 16`

 ## Pre-requisites